Yang-Tang/shinyAceMod/README.md

   )
   ```

-4. Run app and input code you want to run in the Ace editor
+4. Run app and input code you want to run in the Ace editor.
+Press `Ctrl/CMD-Shift-Enter` to evaluate all input or press `Ctrl/CMD-Enter` to evaluate current line or selected code.